Tax & Accountancy

 Making Tax Digital for landlords

-If you're a UK landlord earning over £50,000 from property or self-employment, 6 April 2026 marks a significant shift in how you'll report your rental income to HMRC.
-Making Tax Digital (MTD) for Income Tax Self Assessment is rolling out, replacing the familiar once-a-year tax return with quarterly digital reporting.
+If you're a UK landlord earning over £50,000 from property or self-employment, 6 April 2026 marked the start of a significant shift in how you report your rental income to HMRC.
+Making Tax Digital for Income Tax is now live.
 For landlords who've relied on spreadsheets, paper receipts, or end-of-year accounting scrambles, this represents the biggest change to UK tax administration in decades.

-This August article explains what Making Tax Digital means for landlords, who needs to comply, when the deadlines apply, and how to prepare your rental business for the transition without the last-minute stress.
+This August article explains what Making Tax Digital means for landlords, who needs to comply, when the deadlines apply, and what to do now that the first phase has started.

 What is Making Tax Digital?